rparkins999/CalendarTrigger/README.md

 Help with the French translations would be welcome, as would UI translations for other languages.

 ## Help information
 CalendarTrigger uses the convention that a long press on a user interface object (such as a button or a checkbox) will pop up some information (usually in a toast) explaining what it does.
 If an option is disabled because CalendarTrigger does not have the permissions it needs to do that function, a long press will explain which permission is needed to enable it.
-If an option is disabled because your device's operating system or hardware does not support it, a long press will say so.
+If an option is disabled because your device's operating system or hardware does not support it, a long press will dispaly a message saying so.

 This is a Screen showing a help information popup
 ![CalendarTrigger](./assets/StartHelpScreen.png)